 This document is a technical description of the PAYE tax return per employee.
 It contains information on how to prepare a data file with one or more PAYE tax returns per employee, including a description of how to upload and file PAYE tax returns to the Swedish Tax Agency.

-April 1st 2023, the temporary reduction on employer’s contributions for employees who has turned 18, but not yet 23 at the beginning of the year, will end.
+The government has proposed that the temporary reduction on employer’s contributions for employees who has turned 15, but not yet 18 at the beginning of the year, will end.
+The changes are proposed to enter into force on January 1st 2024.
+See section 11.6.1.

-This technical description and the test service is updated according to these changes.
+This technical description is updated, and the test service will be updated on September 19th 2023, according to these changes.
 See section 11.6.1.

 Changes in the appendices are listed in the Revision history tab in each appendix, and the text is marked red in the actual appendix.